Skip to content

 Enzyme is designed to differentiate arbitrary C++ code with pointers, aliasing, and side effects.
 Sheaf has none of that.
 The code is purely functional, immutable, and operates on a small set of mathematical operations: matrix multiplication, element-wise arithmetic, activations, and reductions.

-Besides, I don't need an autodiff engine that optimizes: I need one that generates mathematically correct gradients.
-IREE will optimize afterward through kernel fusion and vectorization.
+Besides, I don't need an optimizin autodiff engine: I need one that generates mathematically correct gradients.
+IREE will optimise the MLIR afterward through DCE, kernel fusion and vectorization.

-This suggested a different approach: symbolic differentiation on the AST, before StableHLO emission.
-Since Sheaf code is data (S-expressions), I can transform it directly using standard calculus rules.
+This suggested a different approach: maybe I could try an easy (albeit very slow) symbolic differentiation on the AST, before StableHLO emission, then let IREE optimize the mess.
+Since Sheaf code is data (S-expressions), so I can transform it directly using standard calculus rules, which means a fairly straightforward implementation.

 This also gives me an advantage compared to Enzyme: operating straight on the semantic structure of the program (the AST), not on the compiled MLIR.
 Enzyme works on LLVM IR, where it must reconstruct intent from low-level operations.
 In Sheaf, the intent is explicit in the S-expression tree.
-A multiplication is (* a b), not a sequence of pointer dereferences and SIMD instructions.
+A multiplication is (* a b), not a sequence of pointer dereferences and SIMD instructions, which means I don't have to be an LLVM or XLA engineer to understand and debug it.

 Having an internal and standalone autograd also solves one of the main architectural issue of the V2: differentiation in the interpreter, which would have otherwise depended on Enzyme.